 Abstract.

 This article explores the impact of pollen clogging on the population dynamics of two competing species of self-incompatible flowering plants.
-A spatially explicit individual-based simulation of flowering plants and insect-pollinators is presented to demonstrate that symmetrical pollen clogging results in a self-reinforcing competitive exclusion of one species.
-The symmetrical absence of pollen clogging from what is otherwise the same system, results in very different dynamics: under otherwise identical conditions the two plant species may coexist indefinitely.
+A spatially explicit individual-based simulation of flowering plants and insect-pollinators is presented to demonstrate that symmetrical pollen clogging results in a driven process of self-reinforcing competitive exclusion of one species.
+The symmetrical absence of pollen clogging from what is otherwise the same system, results in very different dynamics: under otherwise identical conditions the two plant species may coexist for extended periods, with eventual fixation of one species arising via a stochastic dynamic rather than a driven one.
 In our model, unilateral pollen-clogging always results in the dominance of the species that does not suffer pollen clogging over its competitor.
 This highlights an important impact of pollen clogging on plant community assembly for driving signal evolution such as colour and/or olfaction to promote pollinator constancy, or the evolution of morphological traits to physically exclude generalist pollinators.

 Introduction.